sj-wilkinson/merger_train/README.md

 </div>

 # Merger Train

-Random forest and LDA models trained on SKIRT images of mergers and non-mergers from IllustrisTNG100-1 and the necessary data to train your own.
+Images and example code from [Wilkinson et al. (submitted)]() for the purposes of training models to detect mergers and non-mergers.
+Within this repository are random forest and LDA models trained on SKIRT images of mergers and non-mergers from IllustrisTNG100-1, as well as the necessary data to train your own.

 <!-- TABLE OF CONTENTS -->
 <details>